 St. Kate’s yearbooks are an institutional treasure.
 They consist of more than just words and images—they tell stories and strengthen memories.
 Come to the Archives and Special Collections and see for yourself!

-For more information, please visit the our website, or contact us at archives@stkate.edu or 651-690-6553.
+For more information, please visit our Archive's website, or contact us at archives@stkate.edu or 651-690-6553.

 Early yearbooks contained sections for jokes, stories, "advice," and other light-hearted fun.
 Interested in reading some Kat-Tales?
 Check out the 1921 version of La Concha!
 Some of the tales might make you laugh out loud.
 Here's one of them, with some advice for getting a teaching job.